Developer Guide

 Use cases

-(For all use cases below, the System is the NomNomNotifier
+(For all use cases below, the System is the NomNomNotifier and the Actor is the manager, unless specified otherwise)

 Use case: Add a customer